JinAoyama/actionscript_generate_in_vh/README.md

-# Automatic Action Scripts Generation Based on Home Environment Knowledge and LLM in VirtualHome
+# Automatic Action Script Generation to Improve Execution Rate based on LLM in VirtualHome
 ## Set Up (VirtualHome)
 1. [VirtualHome](https://github.com/xavierpuigf/virtualhome) Setup
 2. Refer to VirtualHome's Github to confirm that it works properly.